 Shavaun and I thought that being on a volcano at the end of one year and at the beginning of another would be a very interesting way to bring in the New Year, and without hesitation, we decided to book the trip.

 A few days later, with 6 liters of water, a tent, a sleeping bag, clothes, and eating utensils strapped to our backs, Shavaun, myself, and the other hikers made our way through the streets of Leon to the Terminal de Buses to catch a chicken bus which would drop us off in the vicinity of Telica.

-When we arrived to the drop-off point, my tour group hopped out of the back door of the chicken bus and our backpacks were thrown down to us from the top of the bus.
-We quickly strapped our backpacks onto our backs, and made our way through a large field.
+When we arrived at the drop-off point, my tour group hopped out of the back door of the chicken bus and our backpacks were thrown down to us from the top of the bus.
+We quickly strapped our backpacks onto our backs and made our way through a large field.

 And then the ascent began.

 I struggled to keep up with the members of my group and I told them to go ahead of me and that I would eventually catch up to them.
 My bag was weighing me down; my slight case of asthma was making it hard to breathe and I contemplated turning around but decided to stick with it.

 One of the newest members of the Quetzal Trekkers staff that had completed the hike a few times hung out in the back of the group with me and told me that she understood my pain.
 I was so appreciative of the fact that she remained with me and gave me support and encouragement; the greatest being when she strapped my bag to her chest balancing herself with two bags: hers and mine.

 For about six hours my tour group and I climbed higher and higher.
 Somehow in my Toms-esque shoes I managed not to slip off the side of the mountain and break my neck.
 While ascending, I clung on to branches for dear life to steady myself and regain strength as I chugged down liter after liter of water.